History of Białystok: Political situation

 On 30 July 1944, PKWN activists posted appeals in the city informing that PKWN activists are the only legal authority in the city.
-The Polish government-in-exile represented by Józef Przybyszewski and the president of Bialystok Ryszard Gołębiowski, who revealed themselves to the Soviets as representatives of the legal Polish authorities and offered cooperation.
-On 3 August, militiamen and Kościuszko soldiers on the order of the Polish Committee of National Liberation made the first attempt to close the City Council appointed by the Government Delegate.
-On 7 August NKVD arrested at the next meeting of the Government Delegate and subsequently president of Bialystok, Ryszard Gołębiowski.
-NKVD in consultation with PKWN activists proceeded to the final hearing with the Polish underground state and its legal representatives.
-From the prison on Kopernicus Street from the summer of 1944 to the end of 1945 deported nearly 5,000 to the Soviet Union. underground soldiers.
+The Polish government-in-exile represented by voivode Józef Przybyszewski and the president of Białystok Ryszard Gołębiowski, who revealed themselves to the Soviets as representatives of the legal Polish authorities and offered cooperation.
+On 2 of August Przybyszewski appointed Gołębiowski to the interim president of Białystok.
+On 3 August, militiamen and Kościuszko soldiers on the order of the Polish Committee of National Liberation made the first attempt to disband the City Council appointed by the Government Delegate.
+On 7 August NKVD arrested Przybyszewski at the next meeting of the Government Delegate.
+On the same day, the Soviet military commander of Białystok invited president of Białystok, Ryszard Gołębiowski for talks.
+General Sobiennikov banned the distribution of summonses and leaflets, and demanded that Gołębiowski make the Home Army soldiers surrender their weapons.
+Following the conversation, Gołębiowski left the Soviet command building, but the next day he was arrested by NKVD officers and deported to Kharkiv and from there sent to Camp 170 Dyagilevo next to Ryazan.
+While Gołębiowski was allowed to return to Poland in 1947, Przybyszewski died in the Soviet Union.
+NKVD in consultation with PKWN activists proceeded to the final hearing with the Polish Underground State and its legal representatives.

+Soviet authorities deported from the Central Prison in Kopernika street nearly 5,000 anti-communist underground soldiers to the Soviet Union, from the summer of 1944 to the end of 1945.
 In 1944–1955, military courts in the Bialystok region sentenced over 550 people to death, of whom about 320 were murdered.
 At the first meeting of the Municipal National Council (Miejska Rada Narodowa) in Bialystok on 31 August 1944, by an election resolution of the council as chairman the council was elected Witold Wenclik, and vice-chairmen Józef Jankowski and Jan Pietkiewicz.
 On 30 May, Andrzej Krzewniak was appointed to that position (Przewodniczący MRN) and served until 1948.
+In parallel to the existence of Soviet security forces such as NKVD and SMERSH, the security apparatus of the Polish communist authorities began forming in the city with the establishment of territorial branches of the various security and intelligence agencies such as the Ministry of Public Security such as WUBP at the voivodeship level, headquartered from 1946 to 1956 at 3 Mickiewicza Street, PUBP at the county level headquartered at 7 Warszawska street from 1945 to 1956 and MUBP at the municipal level, headquartered at 2 Staszica (then Monopolowa) street and headed by Piotr Grzymajło from 14 September 1944 to January 1946 when it was abolished.
+Executions took place in seats of those organizations as well as in the Central Prison, Solnicki Forest, the military training ground at Zielona near Białystok (located at 53°08′50″N 23°16′53″E), the KBW shooting range at Pietrasze Forest (located at 53°10′17″N 23°09′49″E), and the military shooting range at the barracks on 100 Bema Street.